mattvenn/zero-to-asic-www/content/_index.md

 ## Want to learn how to design chips?

 Learn to design and fabricate your own [ASIC](/terminology/asic)!
-Thanks to the new Open Source [Process Development Kit](/terminology/pdk) from Google and Skywater along with the OpenLANE ASIC tools from [Efabless](https://efabless.com/).
+Thanks to the new Open Source [Process Development Kit](/terminology/pdk) from Google and Skywater along with the OpenLane ASIC tools from [Efabless](https://efabless.com/).

 GCC revolutionised compiling, Linux revolutionised computing.
 Android revolutionised phones.
 Arduino revolutionised microcontrollers.
 RISCV is revolutionising ISAs.
 The next step is Open Source Silicon.